 •For patients with confirmed hormone receptor-positive disease who have initiated chemotherapy, if a satisfactory response is achieved after several cycles (three to six months) with reduction of the patients' symptoms, it is reasonable to discontinue chemotherapy and introduce some form of "maintenance" ET.
 For others, either continuing chemotherapy (if there is evidence of partial response or stabilization of disease), switching to another chemotherapy regimen, or shifting to palliative care only are appropriate options.

 ●Since ET is generally less toxic than chemotherapy, it is preferable for most patients with hormone receptor-positive disease to begin treatment with ET, reserving chemotherapy for patients whose cancers appear to be refractory to ET.
 Several studies have suggested that addition of targeted therapies to ET may improve progression-free survival (PFS), although overall survival (OS) results are still pending.
-These agents include the inhibitor of mechanistic target of rapamycin (mTOR), everolimus, as well as inhibitors of cyclin dependent kinase 4 and 6 (CDK 4/6), palbociclib and ribociclib.
+These agents include the inhibitor of mechanistic target of rapamycin (mTOR), everolimus, as well as inhibitors of cyclin dependent kinase 4 and 6 (CDK 4/6) (palbociclib, ribociclib, and abemaciclib).

 •Women who progress ≥12 months from the end of adjuvant ET and patients who present with de novo metastatic breast cancer are eligible for first-line endocrine treatment.